Mariners mailbag: Who might the team deal as the trade deadline nears?

 While the demand should be high for Walker, the fact that he’s a one-month rental will limit the prospect return.

 Regardless, the Mariners should definitely consider bringing him back for the 2021 season.
-With nobody quite sure how the free-agent market is going to play out this offseason, there might be an opportunity for a one= or two-year deal with an option.
+With nobody quite sure how the free-agent market is going to play out this offseason, there might be an opportunity for a one- or two-year deal with an option.

 Seager, after reshaping his body before the 2019 season then recovering from a surgery for a tendon injury in his glove hand in spring training that year, has been playing some of the best baseball of his career.